rancher/docs/content/rancher/v2.x/en/quick-start-guide/_index.md

 4. [Create the Cluster](#create-the-cluster)

-    Use the versatile **Custom** option to clone your Linux host into a new Kubernetes cluster.
+    Use the versatile **Custom** option to add your Linux host into a new Kubernetes cluster.

 5. [Deploy a Workload](#deploy-a-workload)